mafalb/ansible-collection-tls/roles/key/README.md

 # Ansible role - mafalb.tls.key

 Role for creating a private TLS key.
+For now only RSA keys are supported.

 ### Basic Usage